Mathematics and Statistics BSc (Hons)Study level: Undergraduate

 - You’ll also receive tailored one-to-one assistance from sigma4, the university’s Centre for Excellence in Mathematics and Statistics Support.

 - You will be encouraged and supported to adopt an international perspective with opportunities to conduct Collaborative Online International Learning (COIL) activities with students from around the world, participate in field trips overseas or spend a year studying abroad in Europe, America or Australia2.

-Accreditation for this course is being renewed as we are making some changes to our modules.*
+Accreditation for the degree is being renewed as we are making some changes to our modules1.

 What you'll study

 In the first year, the curriculum is shared across related courses allowing you to gain a broad grounding in the discipline before going on, in the second and third years, to specialist modules in your chosen field.